 The last Friday in July provides an opportunity to embrace new ideas and toss out old ways on National Get Gnarly Day.

 The word “Gnarly” gets a bad rap.
-It can mean “bad” or “dangerous” but can also be exciting, which is why surfers often use the term to describe the waves they tackle.
-Much like surfers challenging the waves, National Get Gnarly Day challenges us to put some gnarliness into everything we do.
+It can mean “bad” or “dangerous” but can also be exciting.
+Surfers often use the term to describe the waves they tackle.
+Much like surfers challenging the waves, Get Gnarly Day challenges us to put some gnarliness into everything we do.

 HOW TO OBSERVE